lewis-worsley/fun-with-flags/README.md

 ### Content
 <hr>

-The CSS code to transform the navbar button on hover was provided by https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/translateY

-- The CSS code to integrate the hamburger menu onto the navbar was provided by https://alvarotrigo.com/blog/hamburger-menu-css/#:~:text=What%20Is%20A%20Hamburger%20Menu,top%20of%20the%20main%20content > 1 Responsive CSS Hamburger Menu - CSS only

-- The 3-colour-gradient for the brand was provided by https://mycolor.space/
+The JS code to detect keypresses (1, 2, and 3) https://stackoverflow.com/questions/16089421/how-do-i-detect-keypresses-in-javascript

+- The JS code to add a waiting time between rounds in the game https://www.w3schools.com/jsref/met_win_settimeout.asp

-- The CSS structure for the hero section was inspired by the Code Institute's Coders Coffeehouse
+- The JS code to increment player scores was inspired by the Code Institute's Love Maths game.

-- The CSS code to achieve a gradient background was provided by https://www.w3schools.com/

-- To specify a minimum font-size for responsive design - especially for mobile - a user from Stack Overflow in a public open forum https://stackoverflow.com/questions/23984629/how-to-set-min-font-size-in-css provided CSS code to help achieve this

-- Change the color of the placeholder text of an input field was provided by https://www.w3schools.com/

-- Font pairing (Proza Libre and Open Sans) for RISE Media was inspired by https://www.fontpair.co/

-- Social media text icons located in the footer were sourced from https://fontawesome.com/

 <br>

 ### Thanks
 <hr>

-- Richard Wells
-    - His mentorship and time have been of utmost value to me progressing this project along.
-I showed my concept of RISE Media to Richard on our first call and he gave me the encouragement and belief that I could execute the design.
-His easy-going and laid-back persona reminds me of myself, which is why I feel our meetings have been valuable and fun.
+- Dominic Paul (friend)
+    - His support and feedback was helpful because I was able to understand my mistakes so that I could correct them and build the game I had envisioned.